gitlabhq/gitlabhq/doc/administration/repository_storage_types.md

 ### How to migrate to Hashed Storage

-In GitLab, go to **Admin > Settings**, find the **Repository Storage** section and select "_Create new projects using hashed storage paths_".
+In GitLab, go to **Admin > Settings**, find the **Repository Storage** section and select "_Use hashed storage paths for newly created and renamed projects_".

 To migrate your existing projects to the new storage type, check the specific [rake tasks].